-To simplify the estimation problem, Fox et al. (2014) cast the forward problem in a linear form, which is possible if the data are defined in terms of depth, rather than time.
+To simplify the estimation problem, Fox et al. (2014) cast the forward problem in a linear form, which is possible if the data are defined in terms of depth rather than time.
 As a linear problem, it lends itself well to least-squares optimization methods (Legendre, 1805).
-This technique has been often used and significantly developed in geophysics, and it has been resolved by the age broken into multiple time intervals.
+This technique has been often used and significantly developed in geophysics, and it has been applied to complex problems (e.g. Franklin, 1970; Lawson and Hanson, 1974; Jackson, 1976, 1979; Menke, 2012; Tarantola and Valette, 1982; Tarantola, 2005).
+In the simple, linear form, one equation is defined for each age but with the full time span resolved by the age broken into multiple time intervals.
 The exhumation rates for these time intervals are the unknown parameters.
-This results in an underdetermined problem, in that there are multiple time intervals but only a single age at each point.
-For a single age, the forward model is expressed as:

-245 applied to complex problems (e.g., Franklin, 1970; Lawson and Hanson, 1974; Jackson, 1976, 1979; Menke, 2012; Tarantola and Valette, 1982; Tarantola, 2005).
-In the simple, linear form, one equation is defined for each age, but with the full timespan where A is simply a vector containing multiple entries of the time interval length, with enough of them to sum to the age, including a partial time interval (e.g., Fig 1), e is a vector of unknown exhumation rate values over those intervals and z_c is a vector for the depth of the closure temperature as determined from the thermal model.
-The inclusion of the thermal solution makes the problem nonlinear, as the advection term of the temperature equation includes the erosion rate inferred from the data.
-However, because the geotherm is always monotonic, this nonlinearity is weak and convergence occurs rapidly with a direct iteration, particularly if erosion rates do not vary much from the prior estimate which is used as the starting condition.
+This results in an underdetermined problem in that there are multiple time intervals but only a single age at each point.
+For a single age, the forward model is expressed as where A is simply a vector containing multiple entries of the time interval length, with enough of them to sum to the age, including a partial time interval (e.g. Fig. 1), e is a vector of unknown exhumation rate values over those intervals and z_c is a vector for the depth of the closure temperature as determined from the thermal model.
+The inclusion of the thermal solution makes the problem non-linear, as the advection term of the temperature equation includes the erosion rate inferred from the data.
+However, because the geotherm is always monotonic, this non-linearity is weak, and convergence occurs rapidly with a direct iteration, particularly if erosion rates do not vary much from the prior estimate which is used as the starting condition.

-$$\mathbf{A}\boldsymbol{e} = \boldsymbol{z}c \tag{2}$$
+$$Ae = z{\rm c},\tag{2}$$

 The measured age appears in the problem only as the sum of the vector components of A. To address the argument made above that a single age can only resolve a single time interval, we include a probability constraint on each parameter in the form of Bayesian prior information included as a Gaussian prior model, comprising an expected mean value and variance for each exhumation rate on each time interval.
-For the simple, single age problem, this has the effect of providing equal weighting to each time interval so that the value of e for each time interval is equal and the multiple time intervals act as a single time interval.
-For a multiple age problem, each age provides one row vector that is combined into a matrix A, where we link all the individual solutions by assuming a spatial correlation structure that links the exhumation rate for a specific time interval, but retains no correlation across time.
-With the Bayesian prior constraints, the linear optimized solution is defined as where A is a matrix that includes a row for each age, C is the prior covariance matrix, or model covariance, that encapsulates the spatial correlation structure; C{ε} is the data covariance (which is a diagonal matrix that represents errors on the measured ages, converted to an equivalent uncertainty on closure depth); z_c is a vector of the sample closure depths; e{prior} is a vector that represents the mean prior exhumation rate; e{post} is the inferred, i.e., posterior, exhumation rate, which is a vector of estimated exhumation rates at each data location for each time interval in A. The exhumation rates are shown as maps of e{post} during each time interval.
+For the simple, single-age problem, this has the effect of providing equal weighting to each time interval, so that the value of e for each time interval is equal and the multiple time intervals act as a single time interval.
+For a multiple-age problem, each age provides one row vector that is combined into a matrix A, where we link all the individual solutions by assuming a spatial correlation structure that links the exhumation rate for a specific time interval but retains no correlation across time.
+With the Bayesian prior constraints, the linear optimized solution is defined as where A is a matrix that includes a row for each age, C is the prior covariance matrix, or model covariance, that encapsulates the spatial correlation structure, C{ε} is the data covariance (which is a diagonal matrix that represents errors in the measured ages, converted to an equivalent uncertainty in closure depth), z_c is a vector of the sample closure depths, e{prior} is a vector that represents the mean prior exhumation rate, and e{post} is the inferred, i.e. posterior, exhumation rate, which is a vector of estimated exhumation rates at each data location for each time interval in A. The exhumation rates are shown as maps of e{post} during each time interval.